mtiews/carberry/README.md

 #### Run Carberry as service using systemd

 1. Create a user: `sudo useradd -r -s /bin/false carberry`
+2. Add the user to the `dialout` group, to allow accessing the `/dev/rfcomm0` (where the OBD2 Bluetooth Dongle is bind to): `sudo usermod -a -G dialout carberry`
 2. Create a config file for systemd: `sudo nano /etc/systemd/system/carberry.service`
 3. Paste the following content into the file:
 ```